Nichiren: Declaration of the Lotus Sutra

-At his lecture, it is construed, Nichiren vehemently attacked Honen, the founder of Pure Land Buddhism, and its practice of chanting the Nembutsu, Nam(u) Amida Butsu.
-It is likely he also denounced the core teachings of Seicho-ji which had incorporated non-exclusive Lotus Sutra teachings and practices.
-In so doing he earned the animosity of the local steward, Hojo Kagenobu, who attempted to have Nichiren killed.
+At his lecture, it is construed, Nichiren vehemently attacked Honen, the founder of Pure Land Buddhism, and its practice of chanting the Nembutsu.
+It is likely he also denounced the nembutsu teachings found at Seicho-ji.
+In so doing he earned the animosity of the local steward, Tojo Kagenobu, and eventually Nichiren was forced to leave the temple.
 Modern scholarship suggests that events unfolded not in a single day but over a longer period of time and had social, and political dimensions.

-Nichiren then developed a base of operation in Kamakura where he converted several Tendai priests, directly ordained others, and attracted lay disciples who were drawn mainly from the strata of the lower and middle samurai class.
-Their households provided Nichiren with economic support and became the core of Nichiren communities in several locations in the Kanto region of Japan.
+Nichiren then moved to a hermitage in the hills around Kamakura.
+From there he converted several Tendai priests, directly ordained others, and attracted lay disciples who were drawn mainly from the strata of the lower and middle samurai class.
+Their households provided Nichiren with economic support and became the core Nichiren communities in several locations in the Kanto region of Japan.

 First remonstration to the Kamakura government

 Nichiren arrived in Kamakura in 1254.
 Between 1254 and 1260 half of the population had perished due to a tragic succession of calamities that included drought, earthquakes, epidemics, famine, fires, and storms.
 Nichiren sought scriptural references to explain the unfolding of natural disasters and then wrote a series of works which, based on the Buddhist theory of the non-duality of the human mind and the environment, attributed the sufferings to the weakened spiritual condition of people, thereby causing the Kami (protective forces or traces of the Buddha) to abandon the nation.
-The root cause of this, he argued, was the widespread decline of the Dharma due to the mass adoption of the Pure Land teachings.
+The root cause of this, he argued, was the widespread decline of the Dharma due to the mass adoption of the exclusive nembutsu teachings of Hōnen.